syncfusion-content/angular-api-docs/api/angular2/ejGrid.md

 <ts name="ej.Grid.FilterBarMode"/>

 This specifies the grid to starts the filter action while typing in the filterBar or after pressing the enter key. based on the filterBarMode.
+See filterBarMode

 #### Default Value:
 {:.param}